AdobeDocs/advertising.en/help/dsp/campaign-management/placements/placement-edit-ad-schedule.md

 1. Open the downloaded file, edit the flight information fields for each ad row to include in the flight, and save the updated file:

-   **[!UICONTROL Flight N Start Date]** / **[!UICONTROL Flight N End Date]** (such as [!UICONTROL Flight 1 Start Date] and [!UICONTROL Flight 1 End Date]): The first and last dates of the flight.
+   * **[!UICONTROL Flight N Start Date]** / **[!UICONTROL Flight N End Date]** (such as [!UICONTROL Flight 1 Start Date] and [!UICONTROL Flight 1 End Date]): The first and last dates of the flight.
 Use the format YYYY-MM-DD for each date.
 Any ads with empty flight date fields are treated as non-participating ads.

-   **[!UICONTROL Flight N Weight]** (such as [!UICONTROL Flight 1 Weight]): How to rotate the ads for a flight.
+   * **[!UICONTROL Flight N Weight]** (such as [!UICONTROL Flight 1 Weight]): How to rotate the ads for a flight.
 Enter a value:

-   * To rotate the ads for a flight evenly, enter "**[!UICONTROL Even]**".
+     * To rotate the ads for a flight evenly, enter `[!UICONTROL Even]`.

      * To rotate the ads for a flight unevenly, enter the relative weight by which to rotate each ad, as a percentage.
 The total weights for the flight must equal 100.

 1. Upload the edited ad schedule template: